shaafsalman/Flex-OCL/progress.md

 7. A student can drop a course within two weeks of registration.
 8. A dropped course does not appear on the transcript.                                              done
-9. CGPA is calculated by taking the aggregate of all GPAs of semesters taken so far.                done Repeat Courses
+9. CGPA is calculated by taking the aggregate of all GPAs of semesters taken so far.                done

+### Repeat Courses
-10. A student must repeat all failed courses.
+10. A student must repeat all failed courses.                                                        done
 11. Students under warning must repeat such passed courses, in which their GPA is less than the minimum CGPA required for their degree.
 For example, MS students under warning (CGPA less than 2.50) must repeat courses in which their GPA is less than 2.50 (i.e. C or C- grade).